shivam0201/NyayaAnumana-and-INLegalLlama/Models/README.md

 The INLegalLlama project integrates Large Language Models (LLMs) with the NyayaAnumana and PREDEX datasets to advance legal judgment prediction and explanation capabilities.
 This involves two key phases:

 ### 1.1 Continued PreTraining (CPT)
-**Objective**: Enhance the base LLama2 model by continuing pretraining on a subset of the NyayaAnumana dataset to instill domain-specific knowledge and improve comprehension of legal texts.
+**Objective**: Enhance the base LLama2 model by continuing pretraining on a subset of the NyayaAnumana dataset to instill domain-specific knowledge and improve comprehension of legal texts.<br/>
 **Model Access**: Models produced in this phase can be accessed here.

 ### 1.2 Supervised FineTuning (SFT)